-This recipe for pressure cooker easy mashed sweet potatoes literally takes 8 minutes under pressure, and you end up with a delicious dish that is perfect for weeknight meals or holidays.
+This recipe for Instant Pot easy mashed sweet potatoes literally takes 8 minutes under pressure, and you end up with a delicious dish that is perfect for an easy side dish.
 No endless stirring and mashing necessary!

 Can you believe I’ve owned and given away a total of four pressure cookers before I finally got one that I actually use and like?
 To be honest, the one I have still scares me when it’s coming up to pressure, but I’m slowly getting the hang of it.
 Despite my fear of explosion, everything I’ve made so far recently in the pressure cooker has turned out amazing.
 I’m hooked and can’t wait to try more and more recipes in this new-to-me appliance.